 Terminating employees and their dependents can occur through the Employer Account.
 Employers are encouraged to enter terminations immediately and receive confirmation of the termination through the Employer Account.
-This method is the most direct and reliable way to terminate members prior to the next premium invoice cycle.
+This method is the most direct and reliable way to terminate members prior to the next fully insured premium or self-insured administrative fee invoice cycle.